Tennis in India

-Tennis enjoys a considerable following in India, although it is limited to urban areas but still it is counted among the most popular sports in India.
-India has produced a number of tennis players, who have achieved international recognition and have made their presence in some of the top tennis tournaments and grand slams.
-All India Tennis Association (AITA) established in 1920, is the governing body of tennis in India and is a member of the Asian Tennis Federation.
+Tennis enjoys a considerable following in India.
+Although it is limited to urban areas but still it is counted among the most popular national sports.
+India has produced a number of tennis players, who have achieved international recognition and made their presence in some of the top tennis tournaments and grand slams.
+All India Tennis Association established in 1920, is the governing body of tennis in India and is a member of the Asian Tennis Federation.
 India Davis Cup team is the most successful team of Asia in Davis Cup, who has finished as runners-up 3 times.

 History

-Tennis has been a popular sport in India since around the 1880s when the British Army and Civilian Officers brought the game to India.
-Soon after regular tournaments like the 'Punjab Lawn tennis Championship' at Lahore (Now in Pakistan) (1885); 'Bengal Lawn Tennis Championship' at Calcutta (now Kolkata) (1887) and the 'All India Tennis Championships' at Allahabad (1910) were organised.
+Tennis has been a popular sport in India since around the 1880s when the British Army and civilian officers brought the game to India.
+Soon after regular tournaments like the Punjab Lawn Tennis Championship at Lahore (Pakistan, 1885); Bengal Lawn Tennis Championship at Calcutta (1887), and the All India Tennis Championships at Allahabad (1910) were organised.
 In the history of major tournaments, India has already beaten among others France, Romania, Holland, Belgium, Spain and Greece in Davis Cup ties (1921 to 1929).

 The history of tennis in India goes back a long way.
 In the 1880s, the British introduced the game of tennis in India during the colonial rule and soon it started gaining momentum.
-BK Nehru in 1905 and Sardar Nihal Singh in 1908 were later joined by M Saleem, Fayzee brothers and Jagat Mohan Lal who made it to last 16 stages at the Wimbledon.
+BK Nehru in 1905 and Sardar Nihal Singh in 1908 were later joined by Mohammed Sleem, Fayzee brothers and Jagat Mohan Lal who made it to last 16 stages at the Wimbledon.
 Ghaus Mohammad was the first Indian to reach the quarterfinals at Wimbledon in 1939 where he lost to American champion Bobby Riggs.

 According to the All India Tennis Association, in Davis Cup ties between 1921 and 1929, India beat, among others, France, Romania, Holland, Belgium, Spain and Greece.
-Top Indian players like Saleem, Fayzee brothers, Cotah Ramaswamy and Krishna Prasad beat a large number of ranked European players and teams to bring glory to the nation.
+Top Indian players like Saleem, the Fayzee brothers, Cotah Ramaswamy and Krishna Prasad beat a large number of ranked European players and teams to bring glory to the nation.

 In the 1960s, the sport witnessed a golden era.
 Ramanathan Krishnan earned his highest seeding – No. 4 in Wimbledon in 1962.
 In the Davis Cup, India repeatedly became the Zonal Champions.
 Ramanathan Krishnan, along with Premjit Lall, SP Misra, Jaidip Mukerjea and RK Khanna as the non-playing captain, steered India to the Cup finals in 1966.
 They lost the Cup but not before Krishnan and Mukerjea beat Newcombe and Tony Roche, the Wimbledon champions, (1965) in doubles.